Mark Johnson (announcer): Career

-Following the unexpected death of announcer, Luke Kruytbosch, Johnson became the track announcer at Churchill Downs in Louisville, Kentucky in January 2009, calling his first Kentucky Derby later that year after being selected amongst five announcers who called different weeks in the 2008 Fall Meet.
+Following the unexpected death of announcer Luke Kruytbosch in an apparent heart attack, Johnson became the track announcer at Churchill Downs in Louisville, Kentucky in January 2009, calling his first Kentucky Derby later that year after being selected amongst five announcers who called different weeks in the 2008 Fall Meet.
 This made him the first announcer to have called The Epsom Derby and The Kentucky Derby.
 He also did paddock commentary with Jill Byrne at Churchill Downs.
 His tenure ended in the Fall Meet of 2013 in what Churchill described as an "amicable parting".

-Johnson has covered fences 1/17 - 4/20 and fences 10/26 - Anchor Bridge crossing in the Grand National for ITV on terrestrial television from 2017.
+Johnson has covered fences 1/17 – 4/20 and fences 10/26 – Anchor Bridge crossing in the Grand National for ITV on terrestrial television from 2017.
 He's also covered the race for Racing UK (now Racing TV).

+Personal life

+He married Alexandra Embiricos, in December 1997, the daughter of Nick Embiricos of West Sussex.
+They lived in Twickenham.